CogStack/CogStack-NiFi/docs/deploy/services.md

 Please see example Apache NiFi [workflows](./workflows.md) and [user scripts](https://github.com/CogStack/Cogstack-Nifi/nifi/user-scripts) on using and parsing the payloads with NiFi.

 For further details on the used API please refer to the [OpenAPI specification](https://github.com/CogStack/CogStack-Nifi/services/nlp-services/api-specs/openapi.yaml) for the definition of the request and response payload.

-### GATE NLP
-`nlp-gate-drugapp` serves a simple drug names extraction NLP application using [GATE NLP Service](https://github.com/CogStack/gate-nlp-service).
-This simple application implements annotation of common drugs and medications.
-It was created using [GATE NLP](https://gate.ac.uk/sale/tao/splitch13.html) suite and uses GATE ANNIE Gazetteer plugin.
-The GATE application definition and resources are available in directory [`./services/nlp-services/applications/drug-app`](https://github.com/CogStack/CogStack-Nifi/services/nlp-services/applications/drug-app/).

-When deployed `nlp-gate-drugapp` exposes port `8095` on the container.
-The port is also bound from container to the host machine `8095` port.
-The service endpoint should be available to all the services running inside the `cognet` Docker network.
-For example, to access the API endpoint to process a document by a service in `cognet` network, the endpoint address would be `http://nlp-gate-drugapp:8095/api/process`.

-As a side note, when deployed `nlp-gate-bioyodie` (assuming that the Bio-YODIE resources are properly set up with `RES_BIOYODIE_UMLS_PATH` variable), the service will only expose port `8095` on container.
-Although the service won't be accessible from the host machine, but all the services inside the `cognet` network will be able to access it.

-For more information on the GATE NLP Service configuration and use please refer to [the official documentation](https://github.com/CogStack/gate-nlp-service).

 ### MedCAT NLP
 [MedCAT](https://github.com/CogStack/MedCAT) is a named entity recognition and linking application for concept annotation from UMLS or any other source.